goatshriek/ruby-dragon/README.md

 $current_selection
 ```

+Another variable named `$current_api` is also provided, which is an instance of
+`FlatProgramAPI` created with `currentProgram`.
+This has many (but not all) of
+the convenience functions that would be available within a `GhidraScript`
+instance.

 You can also write scripts in Ruby, much the same way as you would with Java or
 Python.
 Ruby will be available as a new script type, and you can see several
 example scripts in the `Examples.Ruby` directory of the Script Manager that